mosaicnetworks/monetd/docs/monetd_commands.rst

 described in separate sections below:

 - **help** --- show help for the command and subcommands
-- **version** --- shows the current version of monet and subsystems
+- **version** --- shows the current version of monetd and subsystems
 - **keys** --- creates and manages keys
 - **config** --- creates and manages configurations
 - **run** --- runs the monet daemon, i.e. starts a node